The British Menopause Society

 A clinical guideline on the 'diagnosis and management of menopause' is in preparation and, once available, will be used throughout the NHS.

 The National Institute for Health and Care Excellence (NICE) has been asked by the Department of Health to develop the clinical guideline To oversee the guideline development process, NICE is working with a Guideline Development Group, chaired by Professor of Gynaecology, Mary Ann Lumsden, and comprising 15 expert advisers in menopause management and post-reproductive care.
-The Group [PDF of list group, 86KB] includes gynaecologists, specialist GPs, specialist menopause nurses and physicians.
+The Group includes gynaecologists, specialist GPs, specialist menopause nurses and physicians.
 There are also some 117 stakeholders, including the British Menopause Society and Women's Health Alliance.

 Need for a clinical guideline